 SSO, SCIM, and RBAC for access control

 Cursor Enterprise includes Single Sign-On (SSO) integration via SAML/OIDC.
 You can integrate Okta, Microsoft Entra ID, Google Workspace, etc., for centralized authentication.
-It also supports SCIM 2.0 provisioning for automatic synchronization of user accounts and groups from your identity provider.

 - Members have full coding access